PEN America Writers in the Schools Committee

 —James Traub, Founder of the Writers in the Schools Committee

-In 2019, Writers in the Schools started a summer writers workshop to offer students the chance to work intensively with professional journalists, novelists and essayists.
-Due to the pandemic, we have met online for the last two years, though we also took field trips—to Grand Central Station and the Merchant’s House Museum- to inspire student work.
-We have been able to turn the remote setting to our advantage by attracting extraordinary guest teachers, including essayist Katie Roiphe and past PEN America president and novelist Jennifer Egan.
+2021: Due to the pandemic, the program convened online for the past two years, though we took field trips—to Grand Central Station and the Merchant’s House Museum—to inspire student work.
+We were able to turn the remote setting to our advantage by attracting extraordinary guest teachers, including essayist Katie Roiphe and past PEN America president and novelist Jennifer Egan.
 The class met three times a week for four weeks and covered a range of literary genres–journalism, editorials, fiction, and even obituaries.
 In addition to our five core tutors, we had three additional volunteers who worked with students in one-on-one sessions.
 Our students, who included four alumnae from 2020, spent long weeks working on final projects, which we have, once again, compiled into a handsome magazine, The Moody New Yorker, Vol. 3: Heartbreak.

 Current School Programs